alioso/d8-front-end-development/review_anatomy_of_a_theme.md

 **Template files**<br />
 These files end in *.html.twig <br />
 The files contain the markup for a specific element.
-Duplicating a core file and placing it within a "template" folder in your theme will allow you to override the defaut Drupal markup.
+Duplicating a core file and placing it within a "template" folder in your theme will allow you to override the default Drupal markup.

 **CSS files**<br />